Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/rules-engine/rules-engine-details.md

 ## Key definitions

 * A condition is a boolean equation that evaluates to `true` or `false`.

 * A consequence is the action to be performed when the trigger is met and the condition\(s\) evaluates to `true`.

 * A rule is a set of conditions and the associated consequence\(s\).

 * A triggering event is the event that started the rule evaluation.

-The Adobe Experience Platform Mobile SDK evaluates each rule configured in Adobe Launch for the current event processed by the Event Hub.
+  The Adobe Experience Platform Mobile SDK evaluates each rule configured in Experience Platform Launch for the current event processed by the Event Hub.

-* Rules engine is the system that processes the mobile rules configured in Adobe Launch and initiates the associated actions if the conditions are met.
+* Rules Engine is the system that processes the mobile rules that were configured in Experience Platform Launch and initiates the associated actions when the conditions are met.

-* An Asset is an opaque data blob that is needed by a specific consequence.
+* An asset is an opaque data blob that is needed by a specific consequence.

 ## Rules delivery

 Rules delivery occurs by using a network request from the Experience Platform SDKs to a static endpoint that is defined as part of the SDK configuration.
 The rules file for each mobile property is hosted on https://assets.adobedtm.com.

 This request is a conditional `GET` and occurs by default at the start of each new application session.
-This means that if there are any changes in Adobe Launch for the set of rules configured for a mobile property, those changes will be picked up by the Experience Platform SDK in the next session or after the application is restarted.
+In Experience Platform Launch, when the set of rules that were configured for a mobile property change, these changes will be picked up by the Experience Platform SDK in the next session or after the application is restarted.

 ## File format

-Rules are delivered as a standard ZIP archive, which contain a `rules.json` file inside.
+Rules are delivered as a standard ZIP archive, which contains a `rules.json` file.
 This file consists of a root-level JSON object that contains the following elements:

 | **Friendly name** | **Key** | **Type** | **Description** |
 | :--- | :--- | :--- | :--- |